T-Mobile to finish new store at Showcase Mall on Las Vegas Strip

 A July permit for the remodel details $1.8 million worth of structural, mechanical and electrical work.

-This year, T-Mobile has opened three new stores around Las Vegas and plan three more.
+This year, T-Mobile has opened three new stores around Las Vegas and plans three more.

 In May, the Grand Canyon Experience gift shop housed in that part of Showcase Mall announced its move to Grand Bazaar Shops.